Fantasy Warriors: Set-up

 The players decide on a playing surface large enough to hold both armies, and how many points can be spent on each army.
 Players then allocate those points on a warchief and various units.
 Each player records the eleven different attributes and statistics for each leader and unit.

 Opening sequence

-Each player rolls dice to decide to decide which side moves first.
+Each player rolls dice to decide which side moves first.
 Each player has their warchief make a boast that will effect the morale of the warchief's army.
 For example, if the warchief declares that he will not be moved from his spot, his army will get a morale bonus as long as the warchief does not move.

 Combat

 The warchief for the first side issues orders to each unit to either Attack (charge into melee), Hold (stay in place), or Oppose (move to the best defensive position).
 The side then fires missile weapons, units that have been ordered to move do so, melee combat is resolved, and units check their morale.
 The other side then goes through the same sequence.